 Operational characteristics

-Provide P50, P75, P90, and P99 annual generation levels and the methodology and supporting documentation for the determination of such generation levels.
+Provide P50, P75, P90, and P99 annual generation levels for each year of the remaining life of the facility and the methodology and supporting documentation for the determination of such generation levels.

+Provide historic hourly generation output data for the lesser of (i) each year the facility has been operating and (ii) the past five (5) years.

 Provide a description of the various modes of operation of the resource.